-If you're regularly handling tasks that prevent you from focusing on the work your clients will pay top dollar for, you should consider hiring a legal assistant.
-It's especially common for attorneys who run their own practice or work in a small firm to think, "Well, it's probably easier and faster if I just do these things myself."
+If you're regularly spending too much time on work that doesn't increase business for the firm and prevents you from focusing on the work your clients pay top dollar for, you should consider hiring a paralegal to take it on for you.
+It's especially common for attorneys who run their own practice or work in a small firm to think, "It's probably easier and faster if I just do these things myself."

-- Lawyers can't focus on work that your firm can bill more for (see Sign No. 1).
+- Lawyers can't focus on work that your firm can bill more for (see sign No. 1).

 - Lawyers have even less time to help the firm build new business and expand growing practice areas.